EAVi/Ninja/README.txt

     This project was begun on 25 Aug, 2016 and has been worked on on/off since.
     As of 2 Feb, 2017, this project is ~2000 lines of code (with like 99% blank lines)

+    I've tested the files in both Windows, Debian.
+You'll need to download the SDL2 and SDL2-image libraries in order to compile.
+This game will eventually use SDL2-mixer, so you might be interested in that as well.